chef-boneyard/chef-web-docs-2016/release_chef_11-4/source/essentials_cookbook_resources_platform.rst

 .. warning:: |note doc_version_11-4|

-The following resources are built into |chef|:
+The following resources are built in:

 .. list-table::
    :widths: 120 400